zhuole1025/SymMV/dataset/SymMV.md

 - `chord/`: This directory contains the chord annotations corresponding to each music video.
 The chord files have a `.chord` extension.

 - `midi/`: This directory houses the MIDI representations for each music video.
 The MIDI files have a `.midi` extension.

+## License

+This dataset is licensed under the `CC BY-NC-SA` License.
+Please ensure you understand the licensing terms associated with this dataset before use.